pingidentity/pingidentity-devops-getting-started/docs/relnotes-2006.md

 ### Resolved defects

-- (GDO-218) Resolved an issue where PingDirectory threw an error on manage-profile during setup
+- (GDO-218) Resolved an issue where PingDirectory threw an error on manage-profile during setup.

-- (GDO-289) Resolved an issue where Alpine based image couldn't install pip3
+- (GDO-289) Resolved an issue where Alpine based image couldn't install pip3.

-- (GDO-329) Resolved an issue where PingCentral docs were not syncing to GitHub
+- (GDO-329) Resolved an issue where PingCentral docs were not syncing to GitHub.